L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Discussion

-In the Street Building dataset, a local road model is used instead of DTM to provide constraints in the vertical direction.
+In the Street Building and Ingolstadt Store datasets, two local road models produced by different agencies are used instead of the DTM to provide constraints in the vertical direction.
 This choice is motivated by two main factors.
-First, increasingly detailed ground and road models—such as high-definition maps for autonomous driving—are becoming available for local areas.
+First, increasingly detailed ground and road models, such as high-definition maps for autonomous driving, are becoming available for local areas.
 Although their spatial coverage is currently limited, these datasets often offer higher accuracy than DTM derived from ALS and can serve as more reliable sources of absolute elevation.
-Second, the effectiveness of L2M-Reg when using DTM data has already been demonstrated based on the TUM0501 and Pinakothek datasets.
-Owing to the 2D–3D decoupled parameter estimation strategy introduced in this study, the estimation of vertical translation parameters does not affect other transformation parameters.
-Therefore, using road model in the Street Building dataset further illustrates the adaptability of L2M-Reg.
+Second, the effectiveness of L2M-Reg when using DTM data has already been demonstrated based on the TUM0501 Building, Pinakothek, and Restaurant datasets.
+Owing to the 2D-3D decoupled estimation strategy introduced in this study, the estimation of vertical translation parameters does not affect other transformation parameters.
+Therefore, using the road model in the other two datasets further illustrates the adaptability of L2M-Reg.

-While a slight difference in vertical accuracy is observed between L2M-Reg and the best-performing baseline (GICP) in the quantitative results (see Tables \ref{tabAccuracy} and \ref{tabVariances}), this discrepancy is primarily attributed to redundant layers within the used road model, which distort the accuracy evaluation.
-Provided higher-quality road data in the future, L2M-Reg can readily adapt to such data sources.
+While a slight difference in vertical accuracy is observed between L2M-Reg and the best-performing baseline (GICP) in the quantitative results (see Tables \ref{tabAccuracy} and \ref{tabVariances}), this discrepancy is primarily attributed to redundant layers within the used road model in the Street Building dataset, which distort the accuracy evaluation.
+When higher-quality road data are available, such as in the Ingolstadt Store dataset, L2M-Reg can readily adapt to these data sources and provide accurate estimations.
+This also demonstrates that L2M-Reg can be applied to data generated by different agencies across various cities.